ManuelGil/vscode-code-log-plus/README.md

 ## Configuration Options

-CodeLog+ provides various configuration options to customize logging behavior in VS Code.
-You can modify these settings in the VS Code `settings.json` file.
+CodeLog+ provides various configuration options to customize logging behavior in VSCode.
+You can modify these settings in the VSCode `settings.json` file.

 ### General Settings